arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 @todo: write details from https://en.wikipedia.org/wiki/One-_and_two-tailed_tests

+## Other concepts

 ### i.i.d.
 [Independent and identically distributed](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) random variables refers to a collection of random variables that are mutually independent from each other and sampled from the same probability distribution.

 ### Central limit theorem
-The [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) states that, when i.i.d. random variables are summed, the resulting distribution tends toward a normal distribution, as the number of samples grow, even if the original variables themselves are not normally distributed.
+The [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) states that, when i.i.d. random variables are summed, the resulting distribution tends toward a normal distribution, as the sample size grow, even if the original variables themselves are not normally distributed.

 ### Continuity correction
 [Continuity correction](https://en.wikipedia.org/wiki/Continuity_correction) are used when approximating a discrete random variable with a continuous one [[ref](https://www.youtube.com/watch?v=kOcrXXSluTc)].